oconnor663/jacko.io/posts/async_intro.md

 Unlike the threads example above, this works even if we bump it up to [a thousand jobs][thousand_futures].
-In fact, if we [comment out the prints and build in release mode][million_futures], we can run _a million jobs_ at once.[^remember] This sort of thing is why async is popular.
+In fact, if we [comment out the prints and build in release mode][million_futures], we can run _a million jobs_ at once.
+This sort of thing is why async is popular.

 [thousand_futures]: playground://async_playground/tokio_1k.rs
 [million_futures]: playground://async_playground/tokio_1m.rs?mode=release

-[^remember]: For me this takes about two seconds, so it's spending about as
-    much time working as it is sleeping.
-And remember this is on the Playground, with tight resource limits.
-The [tasks version][basketball_tasks] of the basketball demo above is also much more efficient than the threads version, but it requires lots of concepts we haven't explained yet, so I don't want to focus on it.

-[basketball_tasks]: playground://async_playground/basketball_tasks.rs?mode=release

 ## Important Mistakes

-We can get some hints about how async works if we start making some mistakes.
+We can get hints about how async works if we start making some mistakes.
 First let's try using [`thread::sleep`] instead of [`tokio::time::sleep`] in our async function:

 [`thread::sleep`]: https://doc.rust-lang.org/std/thread/fn.sleep.html
 [`tokio::time::sleep`]: https://docs.rs/tokio/latest/tokio/time/fn.sleep.html